1992 Summer Olympics opening ceremony: Sou benvinguts (Welcome)

 At 20:07 CEST, Montserrat Caballé and José Carreras, accompanied by cobla La Principal de la Bisbal, sang "Sou benvinguts", a welcoming Olympic sardana composed by Josep Lluís Moraleda and Lluís Serrahima, while a giant circle dance was formed by 600 dancers dressed in white in the center of the stadium in the shape of the five Olympic rings.
 The same cobla then played the "Cant de la Senyera", a Catalan popular song composed by Lluís Millet in 1896, while the dancers took the shape of a heart after which 1,500 doves were released.

 España: tierra de pasión (Spain: Land of passion)

-At 20:12 CEST, 360 drummers from Bajo Aragón descended through the stadium stands playing their drums followed by 300 musicians of music bands from Levante playing the passacaglia from Night Music of the Streets of Madrid composed by Luigi Boccherini in 1780.
+At 20:12 CEST, 360 drummers from Bajo Aragón descended through the stadium stands playing their drums followed by 300 musicians from Levante playing the passacaglia from Night Music of the Streets of Madrid composed by Luigi Boccherini in 1780.
 Plácido Domingo sang "Te quiero morena", a jota from the zarzuela El trust de los tenorios composed by José Serrano in 1910, while Cristina Hoyos crossed the central ground on horseback among 200 dancers.
 Once on stage, Hoyos joined twelve couples who were dancing a sevillana and then she did a flamenco routine, after which he got back on her horse and left.
 Then, Alfredo Kraus sang "Del cabello más sutil", a Spanish song composed by Fernando Obradors in 1921.